Skip to Content

 • Drying the Interior

-After siphoning the gas, it’s paramount to thoroughly dry the tank.
-A dry cloth, compressed gas, or even something like WD-40 could be used for the drying process.
+After siphoning the gas, it’s paramount to dry the tank thoroughly.
+A dry cloth, compressed gas, or even something like WD-40 could be used for drying.

 • Draining the Oil

 This becomes an essential step, especially in cases where the water contamination is severe.
-To drain the oil from the lawnmower, you can tilt it and remove the drain plug or lift the carburetor to pour out the oil.
+To drain the oil from the lawnmower, you can tilt it, remove the drain plug, or lift the carburetor to pour it out.
 Milky or whitish oil is typically an indication of water contamination.

 • The Importance of Cleaning the Carburetor

-Additionally, emptying the carburetor bowl is another important step.
+Additionally, emptying the carburetor bowl is another crucial step.
 Various components in the carburetor may possess set bolts or drain plugs, and undoing these will help pour out the contents directly.

 • Filling the Tank with Fresh Gasoline